-That is, in terms of basic value, or, as we would say, in terms of state-neutral value, the postgraduate option offers somewhat greater value.
+That is, as we would say, in terms of state-neutral value, the postgraduate option offers somewhat greater basic value.
 The conservative response is then to point out that this state-neutral approach ignores a significant factor, which can be incorporated by shifting to a state-relative formulation recognizing UG as the status quo.
-On this basis:
+On this basis it might be suggested that: